What Are Good Substitutes for Heavy Cream?

 Evaporated milk is an easy substitute.
 Just replace 1 cup of heavy cream for 1 cup of evaporated milk in any recipe that calls for liquid heavy cream (not whipped).
 Evaporated milk contains less fat but is creamier than regular milk, so you'll get full flavor and body for fewer calories and less fat than regular heavy cream.

 Cream cheese is a great substitute for frosting, sauces, and soups.
 You can swap an equal amount.
-Cream cheese is a bit sour, so keep in mind, it can change the flavor profile of your dish.
+Cream cheese is a bit sour, so keep in mind that it can change the flavor profile of your dish.

 For a vegan alternative, try cashew cream.
 It works great in sauces like alfredo.
 You can make it by following these instructions: